Your Journey to Becoming a NWISR Referee

 To begin registering for your personal Horizon Web account, contact Eric Beck.
 You can reach him by email at toservethegame@gmail.com, where he will be happy to assist you with any questions or information you may need regarding the registration process.
 Alternatively, if you prefer to speak directly, feel free to call me at (503) 705-3151.
 We are looking forward to helping you set up your account!

-Most referees embark on their officiating careers by officiating youth games, which are primarily held on weekends—specifically Saturdays and Sundays—during daylight hours.
+Most referees start by officiating youth games, which are primarily held on weekends—specifically Saturdays and Sundays—during daylight hours.
 These youth leagues typically run from October through the end of March.

 It is important for new referees to understand that weeknight games are mainly part of adult leagues, which often demand a higher level of experience.
-Assignments for these adult matches are generally based on the referee's skills and confidence.
+Assignments for these adult matches are generally based on the referee's skill and experience.
+As you gain experience with indoor/Futsal games, the assignments you receive will be determined by your performance in prior matches, which includes showing up on time

 Each indoor or futsal facility is considered a separate league within Horizon Web.
 When you log in to Horizon Web for the first time, you will not be a member of any leagues.
 The first thing you should do is join the facilities (leagues) you want to work at using the Horizon website.